-- 1. All staff should be aware that abuse, neglect and safeguarding issues are rarely standalone events that can be covered by one definition or label.
-In most cases multiple issues will overlap with one another. - 2.
-Abuse: a form of maltreatment of a child.
+A form of maltreatment of a child.
 Somebody may abuse or neglect a child by inflicting harm, or by failing to act to prevent harm.
 They may be abused by an adult or adults or another child or children.
 It should be noted that abuse can be carried out both on and offline and be perpetrated by men, women and children.
-All members of staff should read and understand part one of KCSIE, 2021 and staff who have direct contact with pupils should also read annex A. - 3.
-Sexual abuse: involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving a high level of violence, whether or not the child is aware of what is happening.
+All members of staff should read and understand part one of KCSIE, 2022 and staff who have direct contact with pupils should also read annex A.

+1. Sexual abuse: involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving a high level of violence, whether or not the child is aware of what is happening.
 The activities may involve physical contact, including assault by penetration (for example rape or oral sex) or non-penetrative acts such as masturbation, kissing, rubbing and touching outside of clothing.
 They may also include non-contact activities, such as involving children in looking at, or in the production of, sexual images, watching sexual activities, encouraging children to behave in sexually inappropriate ways, or grooming a child in preparation for abuse.
 Sexual abuse can take place online, and technology can be used to facilitate offline abuse.
 Sexual abuse is not solely perpetrated by adult males.
 Women can also commit acts of sexual abuse, as can other children.
-The sexual abuse of children by other children (also known as peer on peer abuse) is a specific safeguarding issue in education (see KCSIE 2021 paragraph 29).
+The sexual abuse of children by other children (also known as child-on-child abuse) is a specific safeguarding issue in education (see KCSIE 2022 paragraph 29).
+We will use the resource which supports Supporting practice in tackling child sexual abuse - CSA Centre practice in tackling child sexual abuse - it includes a 12 part film to aide understanding and knowledge about child sexual abuse, together with free evidence-based practice resources to identify and respond appropriately to concerns of child sexual abuse